-5 Nicholas J. Kinar^{1,2,3,4}

-1Smart Water Systems Lab, University of Saskatchewan

-2Global Institute for Water Security, University of Saskatchewan

-3Centre for Hydrology, University of Saskatchewan

-4Department of Geography and Planning, University of Saskatchewan
+Nicholas J. Kinar^{1,2,3,4} 5 1Smart Water Systems Lab, University of Saskatchewan 2Global Institute for Water Security, University of Saskatchewan 3Centre for Hydrology, University of Saskatchewan 4Department of Geography and Planning, University of Saskatchewan

-10 Correspondence to: Nicholas J. Kinar (n.kinar@usask.ca)
+Correspondence to: Nicholas J. Kinar (n.kinar@usask.ca) 10

 Abstract.
 A classroom activity involving the construction, calibration and testing of electronic circuits was introduced to an advanced hydrology class at the postsecondary level.
 Two circuits were constructed by students: (1) a water detection circuit; and (2) a hybrid relative humidity (RH)/air temperature sensor and pyranometer.
-Along with 3D printing of watersheds, the The circuits motivated concepts of systems science, modelsmodelling in hydrology, and model calibration.
-Students used the circuits to collect data useful for providing inputs to mathematical models of hydrological processes.
+The circuits motivated concepts of systems science, modelling in hydrology, and model calibration.
+Students used the circuits to collect data useful for providing inputs

+15 to mathematical models of hydrological processes.
 Each student was given the opportunity to create a custom hydrological model within the context of the class.
 This is an example of constructivist teaching where students engage in the creation of meaningful knowledge and the instructor serves as a facilitator to assist students in the achievement of a goal.
 Analysis of student-provided feedback showed that the circuit activity motivated, engaged, and facilitated learning.
 Students also found the activity to be a novel and enjoyable experience.
 The theory of circuit operation and calibration is provided along with a complete bill of materials (BOM) and design files for replication of this activity in other postsecondary classrooms.
-Student suggestions for improvement of the circuit activity are presented along with additional applications.
+Student 20 suggestions for improvement of the circuit activity are presented along with additional applications.

-1. Introduction
+1 Introduction

-Geography and environmental science students are often exposed to Due to the increasing need for interdisciplinary approaches in hydrology (Vogel et al., 2015), teaching of this subject at the post-secondary level should utilize a synthesis of techniques that involve the introduction of concepts and theories with an emphasis on real-world applications (Seibert et al., 2013; Van Loon, 2019).
-To maximize societal gain, these applications can address United Nations Sustainable Development Goals (SDGs) to encourage environmental stewardship, human equality, and a basic standard of living while preserving the functionality of planetary systems that sustain life (Crespo et al., 2017; Filho et al., 2019; Kopnina, 2018).
-Closely associated with the use of real-world applications for teaching hydrology to Geography and environmental science students are, class activities (Yli-Panula et al., 2019) intended to provide experiential learning opportunities (Healey and Jenkins, 2000; Ives-Dewey, 2009) such as the use of data and computer programs for analysis of spatial phenomena (Bowlick et al.,
+Due to the increasing need for interdisciplinary approaches in hydrology (Vogel et al., 2015), teaching of this subject at the post-secondary level should utilize a synthesis of techniques that involve the introduction of concepts and theories with an emphasis on real-world applications (Seibert et al., 2013; Van Loon, 2019).
+To maximize societal gain, these applications can address United Nations Sustainable Development Goals (SDGs) to encourage environmental stewardship, human equality, and a basic standard of living while preserving the functionality of planetary systems that sustain life (Crespo et al., 2017; Filho et al., 2019; Kopnina, 2018), Closely associated with the use of real-world applications for teaching hydrology to Geography and environmental science students are class activities (Yli-Panula et al., 2019) intended to provide experiential learning opportunities (Healey and Jenkins, 2000; Ives-Dewey, 2009) such as the use of data and computer programs for 30 analysis of spatial phenomena (Bowlick et al., 2017), field trips (Krakowka, 2012; Lai, 1999; Schiappa and Smith, 2019), fieldwork (Elkins and Elkins, 2007; Mol et al., 2019; Ramdas, 2019), case studies (Hofmann and Syobodová, 2017) and guest